 Set the necessary amount of memory that you want to allocate and click Save and Restart.

--Xmx option used by the JVM and restarts IntelliJ IDEA with the new setting.
+-Xmx option used by the JVM to run IntelliJ IDEA.
+Restart IntelliJ IDEA for the new setting to take effect.

 IntelliJ IDEA also warns you if the amount of free heap memory after a garbage collection is less than 5% of the maximum heap size:

 Click Configure to increase the amount of memory allocated by the JVM.
 If you are not sure what would be a good value, use the one suggested by IntelliJ IDEA.

 Click Save and Restart and wait for IntelliJ IDEA to restart with the new memory heap setting.